 In June 2002, were to be organised capeas (with no actual bullfighting) in the Stade de France in Paris Saint-Denis…

 Although the director of major events, Jean-Christophe Giletta, said: "There is no question of any bulls being put to death.
 This is an entertainment for lovers of the bullfight" this kind of event would have glorified bullfighting, whether blood there is or not, and would have been a preliminary to bullfighting taking place there, depending on how it was received in Paris.

-And on December 17, great victory!
-Patrick Braouzec, mayor of Saint-Denis, sent us a letter to inform us that: "Due to the great deal of letters and mails received, the Consortium had decided not to organise anymore feria or any kind of bullfights in The Stade de France".
+On December 17, Patrick Braouzec, mayor of Saint-Denis, sent us a letter to inform us that: "Due to the great deal of letters and mails received, the Consortium had decided not to organise anymore feria or any kind of bullfights in The Stade de France".

 Thanks for having reacted with dignity in your name and in the name of Alliance, writing what you think about such a strange idea to export those shameful entertainments.

 The Alliance Antibullfighting has won its case!
 The Court of Montpellier has just rejected an appeal against the banning of "taureau à la corde" in five cities of the Hérault department (South of France).

 This degrading and humiliating event, in which a lassoed bull is dragged through village streets to be yelled at by a noisy mob, often involving injury to the bull along the way (bruised or broken tendons), was, at our request only, originally banned on April, 11, 2000 by the Prefect of Montpellier, following an 18-month inquiry launched by the Antibullfighting Alliance.